 Let us consider the AUROC c-statistic, or area under the receiver operating characteristic curve as a measure of model performance.
 The c-statistic is the proportion of times a model correctly discriminates a pair of early-readmitted and non-early-readmitted patients.
 Across the board, researchers’ models for all of the various binary prediction model types mentioned above tend to produce c-statistics in the 70-80% range at the highest, although some claim values in the 80-90% range for certain datasets using the same methods of binary prediction.

 While these c-statistics are not perfect, they are serviceable for beginning the process of reducing the penalties imposed on hospitals for exceeding early readmissions expectations.
 No doubt, as research continues to identify new and important variables for predicting readmissions these numbers will continue to improve, potentially saving hospitals a great amount of money.

 Additionally, other researchers have pointed out that specific models seem to depend heavily on the setting and the population they were originally trained on.
-As a corollary, models that predict early readmissions for many different populations at once may see reduced performance.
+As a corollary, models that predict early readmissions for many different populations at once may see a reduced performance.
 There appear to be many socioeconomic, geographic, and other factors at play in their success that researchers have not always been able to make use of in their predictions.

 Predicting early readmissions remains a problem of significant importance for those invested in healthcare around the world.
 Significant financial penalties are assigned to hospitals that exceed their limit of early readmissions.
-Thus, it is incredibly important for hospitals to be able to predict which patients who may be readmitted early and put extra resources into these “high risk” patients.
+Thus, it is incredibly important for hospitals to be able to predict which patients may be readmitted early and put extra resources into these “high-risk” patients.
 While existing binary prediction models are by no means perfect, new data and continued research into the variables that effectively predict early readmissions promise to continue to improve these approaches.